pulp/pulp/docs/bugs-features.rst

 `New pulpcore issue <https://pulp.plan.io/projects/pulp/issues/new>`_.

 .. warning::
   Is this security related?
-If so, please follong the :ref`security-bugs` proceedure.
+If so, please follow the :ref:`security-bugs` procedure.

 Please set **only the fields in this table**.
 See :ref:`redmine-fields` for more detailed descriptions of all the fields and how they are used.